croketephji/croketephji.github.io/_posts/2017-11-29-napoli-cafe-resturan.md

 title: Napoli Cafe & Resturan
 logo: pizza.svg
 ---
 Hungry, I land at *Napoli Cafe & Resturan* on al-Quds Street.
 Apart from Jerusalem, the road also leads to a very unremarkable hill that has piqued my interest.
-According to my research, it might harbour dinosaur tracks, like those discovered on a sleepy hilltop west of Jerusalem during the last century.
-I don't tell Safwat, the owner of the Napoli, any of this.
+According to my research, it might harbour dinosaur tracks, like those discovered in 1962 on a sleepy hilltop west of Jerusalem.
+I don't tell Safwat, the owner and chef at the Napoli, any of this.
 In truth, I've felt like something of a fossil myself in Ramallah.

 <img alt="Me sitting on a fossil" src="/assets/img/me-on-fossil.svg" class="img-inline-full">